MrEliptik/HandPose/README.md

 These instructions will help you setting up the project and understanding how the software is working.
 You'll see the file structure and what each file does.

-### Note

-For now, the multithreading only seems to work on windows.
-I might have a problem of compatibilities between the keras version between Windows and Linux.
-I'll work on that.

 ### Requirements

 See the *requirements.txt* file or simply run: